 Is the textile industry sustainable?
 Yes, it’s possible.
 At the present time, it is the largest export-oriented industry in Bangladesh.
 We are working on how this sector will have a long-term impact on the country’s economy.
 Textile industries are very harmful to the environment.
 Water and chemicals mixed with contaminated and various chemicals of washing, scouring, dyeing companies are constantly challenging us.
 For this reason, sustainability is very important in the textile sector.
 Sustainability is the sustainable development of textile companies that will meet current needs without harming the environment and will enable future generations to meet their own needs.

 3 pillars of sustainability

-The Environmental Pillar: The company places a lot of emphasis on environment pillar such as reducing carbon footprints, packaging waste, water usage and their overall effect on the environment.
+The Environmental Pillar: The company places a lot of emphasis on environmental pillars such as reducing carbon footprints, packaging waste, water usage and their overall effect on the environment.
 Companies have found that have a useful impact on the planet can also have a positive financial impact.
-Five phase of environment sustainability are material, manufacturing, retail, consumption and disposal phase.
+The five phases of environmental sustainability is the material, manufacturing, retail, consumption and disposal phase.

-The Social Pillar: Social sustainability focuses on the support and approval of its employees, stakeholders and the community it operates in who can help business in a number of ways like raising internal moral and employee engagement, improving risk management, unlocking new markets etc.
+The Social Pillar: Social sustainability focuses on the support and approval of its employees, stakeholders and the community it operates in who can help businesses in a number of ways like raising internal morale and employee engagement, improving risk management, unlocking new markets etc.